- About Us

 Rachel Tuchman is an associate at Kaplan Hecker & Fink LLP.

-Rachel has been the lead associate on advising a large media corporation on the creation and implementation of human resource policies to help ensure a fair and unbiased workplace and led the associate team on Kaplan Hecker’s representation of an Ivy League University in a Title IX lawsuit that successfully settled in mediation.
-Rachel has gained expertise in guiding organizations through internal investigations; developing internal and external communications strategies, including providing advice on publicity; reviewing compliance structures to identify other areas of risk; and revamping policies, procedures and practices to ensure that, to the extent applicable, issues that may have contributed to a crisis do not recur.
+Rachel has been the lead associate on advising both a large media corporation and a financial institution on the creation and implementation of human resource policies to help ensure a fair and unbiased workplace, and led the associate team on Kaplan Hecker’s representation of an Ivy League University in multiple Title IX lawsuits that successfully settled in mediation.
+Rachel has gained expertise in guiding organizations through internal investigations; developing internal and external communications strategies, including providing advice on publicity; reviewing compliance structures to identify other areas of risk; and revamping policies, procedures, and practices to ensure that, to the extent applicable, issues that may have contributed to a crisis do not recur.
+Rachel regularly advises clients regarding complex #MeToo matters with sensitive publicity elements, whether plaintiffs, defendants, or pre-litigation.
+She has worked for high-profile individual clients, including being the lead associate on a defamation lawsuit representing a woman sued by Brett Ratner, famed Hollywood producer, for speaking out and sharing her #MeToo story.
+Rachel also represented an individual sharing her #MeToo story regarding former New York Attorney General Schneiderman.